MichalOpoka/ecfr/cfr/title-23-Highways/chapter-I-Federal-Highway-Administration-Department-Transportation/subchapter-E-Planning-Research/part-490-National-Performance-Management-Measures/subpart-A-General-Information/section-490.107.md

 (G) *MPO CMAQ Performance Plan.* Where applicable, State DOTs shall include as an attachment the MPO CMAQ Performance Plan, described in paragraph (c)(3) of this section;

-(H) [Reserved]
+(H) GHG metric and metric information for the GHG measure.
+The metric and the individual values used to calculate the GHG metric, as described in § 490.511(c), for the calendar year preceding the reporting year, and a description of the data source(s) used for the VMT information.

 (I) *Data collection method for the Percent of Non-SOV Travel measure.* Where applicable, State DOTs shall report the data collection method that is used to determine the Percent of Non-SOV Travel measure, in § 490.707(b), for each applicable urbanized area in the State, as provided in § 490.709(f)(2).

-(2) *Mid Performance Period Progress Report*—(i) *Schedule.* State DOTs shall submit a Mid Performance Period Progress Report to FHWA by October 1st of the third year in a performance period.
-State DOTs shall submit their first Mid Performance Period Progress Report to FHWA by October 1, 2020, and subsequent Mid Performance Period Progress Reports to FHWA by October 1st every 4 years thereafter.
+(2) *Mid Performance Period Progress Report*—

+(i) *Schedule.* State DOTs shall submit a Mid Performance Period Progress Report to FHWA by October 1st of the third year in a performance period.
+State DOTs shall submit their first Mid Performance Period Progress Report to FHWA by October 1, 2020, and subsequent Mid Performance Period Progress Reports to FHWA by October 1st every 4 years thereafter, except for the GHG measure specified in § 490.105(c)(5).
+For the Mid Performance Period Progress Report, the State DOTs shall submit information related to the GHG measure in the report due to FHWA by October 1, 2028, and every 4 years thereafter.

 (ii) *Content.* The State DOT shall report the following information in each Mid Performance Period Progress Report: